microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0/New-MgExternalConnectionGroupMember.md

 # New-MgExternalConnectionGroupMember

 ## SYNOPSIS
-Create an identity resource for a new member in an externalGroup.
+Create new navigation property to members for external

 ## SYNTAX